-- (8) Where an amendment may not be allowed by reason of the prohibition imposed by subsection (6)(a), but it describes matter which may fairly be associated with the matter described in the specification as framed and which cannot form the subject-matter of a patent of addition and the application for the patent is not yet open to public inspection, the new matter may be introduced by way of a supplementary disclosure attached to the specification and dated with the date on which the application for amendment is made: Provided that in determining the validity of the patent under this Act, regard shall be had to the date of the supplementary disclosure. - (9) Where any proceedings relating to the application for a patent or a patent are pending in any court, an application for the amendment of a relevant specification shall be made to that court, which may deal with such application as it thinks fit but subject to the provisions of subsections (5), (6) and (7), or may stay such pending proceedings and remit such application to be dealt with in accordance with subsections (2) to (8). - (10) Any amendment of a specification made in conflict with the provisions of this section, other than an amendment allowed by the commissioner or a court, may be set aside by the commissioner at any time on application made to him.
+(8) Where an amendment may not be allowed by reason of the prohibition imposed by subsection (6)(a), but it describes matter which may fairly be associated with the matter described in the specification as framed and the acceptance of the specification concerned has not been published in terms of section 42, the new matter may be introduced by way of a supplementary disclosure attached to the specification and dated with the date on which the application for amendment is made: Provided that in determining the validity of the patent under this Act, regard shall be had to the date of the supplementary disclosure.

+[subsection (8) substituted by section 3(a) of Act 44 of 1986]

+(9) Where any proceedings relating to an application for a patent or a patent are pending in any court, an application for the amendment of the relevant specification shall be made to that court, which may deal with such application for amendment as it thinks fit but subject to the provisions of subsections (5), (6) and (7), or may stay such pending proceedings and remit such application for amendment to the registrar to be dealt with in accordance with subsections (2), (3) and (4).